Contact Us |

 1. Depending on the content, 400-level capstone courses can, at the same time, serve to satisfy a field distribution requirement, such as pre-1800, or a non-canonical requirement.

-2. Students may petition the Undergraduate Committee of the English department for permission to substitute two courses from outside the department (such as foreign literature courses).
+2. Students may petition the Undergraduate Committee of the English department for permission to substitute two courses from outside the department.
 In no case may the total number of courses to be substituted exceed two.
 Humanities 101 and 102 may be counted toward the English major.
 3. It is recommended that all English majors take some formal instruction in English or American history.
 If the student anticipates doing graduate work, he/she should consider courses in historical periods of literature and in criticism and literary theory, as well as advanced courses in Latin, French, German, Spanish, etc

 4. The student has the primary responsibility to understand and satisfy all the requirements for the major, as well as for the university degree.